atomjump/atomjumpcom-content-only/messaging-user-guide.md

 You can subscribe to any number of forums.
 See ‘To Become a Forum Subscriber’ above.

 ## To Post a Photo
 Click on the ‘upload’ icon in the bottom left corner.
 Select a .jpg photo from your drive and click ‘Upload’.
+Note: you can choose more than one photo.

 Note: if you are using a mobile device e.g. Android, to get access to your Gallery rather than the ‘Camera’, select ‘Documents’ and then ‘Gallery’.

 Note: photos are best uploaded as landscape photos.

-There will be a delay as the photo uploads, and then the image’s new web URL will be written into your current message.
-You can choose to write a comment around this, or simply click ‘Send’.
+You can choose to see a zoom-able preview of the photo by tapping the thumbnail previews that appear.
+Tap the photo again to close the full preview.

 ## To Post a Sticker **
 Click the smiley face in the bottom left corner.
 Then click your sticker.